SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/experiments/README.md

 ## 3. How-to-Contribute

-1. Create a directory where to download and store the data with name author_data.
+1. The experimental data are hosted on a [separate data repository on GIN](https://gin.g-node.org/SainsburyWellcomeCentre/NeuralPlayground).
+GIN offers an interface almost identical to GitHub.
+To contribute a new dataset, you need to fork the repository and open a pull request, just like on GitHub.
+Place yout data in a folder named as "author_date", zip the folder, and place "author_date.zip" under the "data" directory of the Forked repository, for example, "data/smith_2023.zip".
+If you encounter any problems with this procedure, do not hesitate to contact us.

+2. Next, you need to update the `DATASET_REGISTRY` in the [`datasets.py` module](../datasets.py).
+You will need to add the dataset name (e.f. "smith_2023") and the corresponding sha256 hash of the zip file.
+You can compute the hash using the following command in the terminal: `sha256sum author_date.zip`.
+The hash is the first string in the output.

-2. Create a class to read/filter with name author_date_data the data inheriting from the [Experiment class](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py), which is just an abstract class to share same parent.
+3. Create a class to read/filter with name author_date_data the data inheriting from the [Experiment class](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py), which is just an abstract class to share same parent.
 For a 2D environment, the new data class could inherit from the base [Hafting2008Data](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/hafting_2008_data.py) directly (as [Sargolini2006Data](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/sargolini_2006_data.py) does), which has implemented some basic functions providing that they share a similar data structure.

-3. Create or add to [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/experimental_examples/) jupyter notebook for the new experiment.
+1. Create or add to [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/experimental_examples/) jupyter notebook for the new experiment.

-4. Add unit tests in the [test module](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/tests)
+2. Add unit tests in the [test module](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/tests)

-5. Cite the data appropriately.
+3. Cite the data appropriately.
 Your contribution will be automatically considered by our bot once the pull request has been accepted to the main branch.

 All contributions should be submitted through a pull request that we will later access.